UMD-CS-STICs/HackTheClass/week/11/challenges/README.md

 ### Format

-All three parts should be written in the same blog post, clearly separated.
+All two parts should be written in the same blog post, clearly separated.
-Part 1 and 3 can be answered in bullet form or full, grammatical sentences.
+Part 1 and 2 can be answered in bullet form or full, grammatical sentences.

 ### Scoring